Australia Study Abroad Program at University of Melbourne

 Applicants to the University of Melbourne program must complete additional forms as part of the application process:

-We must receive these forms before we can send your application to the University of Melbourne for an admissions decision.
-They can be sent to IFSA-Butler via email, fax or regular mail.
+We must receive your Course Preference Email and Housing Preference Form before we can send your application to the University of Melbourne for an admissions decision.
+The Course Preference Email should be sent to your program advisor, Renee Lopez, and the Housing Preference Form can be sent to IFSA-Butler via email, fax or regular mail.
 Please submit these forms with the remainder of your program application.

 If you have already started an application to the University of Melbourne program, you can check the status of your application using the student portal.

 Meet Your IFSA-Butler Team